 Try to be involved by working at Fuqua

 As an international MMS student in the U.S. on an F-1 visa, typically you can work on campus but not off.
 You might be interested in applying for an MMS blogger or student ambassador position.
 These will be good opportunities for you to practice your writing and verbal communication skills.
 If you’re hired and don’t have a social security number, Fuqua will help facilitate the process of getting one.

 Broaden your experiences through internships

 Internships help by giving you an example of how a certain company in an industry works.
 You should apply to internships in locations you most likely would move to after graduation.
 For example, an internship in the U.S. will help you understand the work culture and expectations for employees.
 Future employers will see you as a potential candidate who has experience in the country.
 For international students who graduated from a U.S. university, consider an internship here before entering Fuqua in July.
-There are also winter internship opportunities (Winternships) facilitated by Fuqua for those who are interested.

 Consider start-ups and overseas opportunities for your future employment

 While a lot of students are looking for consulting jobs, there are also openings in start-up companies.
 International MMS students can also look for opportunities in Hong Kong, China, Thailand, and other places.